Devarsh104520/final_project/README.md

 ## Installation and Setup:

-Clone the repository:
+1.Clone the repository:

-git clone <repository_url>
+  'git clone <repository_url>'

-## Install dependencies:
+2.Install dependencies:

-pip install fastapi
+  'pip install fastapi'

-install fastapi uvicorn
+  'pip install uvicorn'

-pip install pydantic
+  'pip install pydantic'

 ## Database Initialization:

 To initialize the SQLite database with sample data:

-python db_init.py
+'python db_init.py'

 This script creates tables for customers, items, and orders, and populates them with data from 'example_orders.json'.